 They say the fastest way to man’s heart is through his stomach….if that’s the case, then it only makes sense that the fastest way to gentrify a neighborhood is through the stomachs of it’s community.
-And Union Market in DC’s Northeast (NE) quadrant is doing just that.
+And Washington DC Union Market in DC’s Northeast (NE) quadrant is doing just that.
 This modern market/food court style newly renovated mess hall is drawing crowds from across the District and beyond to what feels like an industrial wasteland of dodgy warehouses and 18-wheelers distributing bulk produce and meats for commercial use.
 And then, smack dab in the middle of this rape-whistle paradise (perfectly safe during the day) are some of DC’s most innovative chefs and talented artisans collectively forming Union Market’s culinary extended family.

 Once you enter the building you’re first blinded by the blank canvas of a large rectangular market hall with cement floors and sterile white tiled walls.
 And then the buzz of the market begins to build, pulsating through your core until you’re filled with excitement prepared to set off and explore the various vendors offering the tastiest bites around.
 If you’ve been to San Francisco’s Ferry Building, you know exactly what I’m talking about.